Regent Theatre, Sydney

 The Regent Theatre was a heritage-listed cinema and entertainment venue in George Street, Sydney, New South Wales, Australia, built in 1928 as a flagship for Hoyts, and was demolished in 1988 by property developer Leon Fink.

 Description and history

 The Regent Theatre was Hoyts' showcase "picture palace" in Sydney, designed by Melbourne architect Cedric Ballantyne, and built by James Porter & Sons.
 The 2,297-seat Regent Theatre opened its doors in the heart of the city's entertainment district on 30 March 1928 with Flesh and the Devil, starring Greta Garbo and John Gilbert.
 The Regent Theatre had a resident 40-piece orchestra, as well as a Wurlitzer theatre pipe organ.
 In appearance, it resembled the theatre of the same name in Adelaide, which was also designed by Ballantyne in association with local architects, and opened in June 1928.
+Ballantyne was a noted theatre architect, who had also designed the Regent Theatre, Melbourne and the Regent Theatre, Ballarat for Hoyts Theatres director Francis W. Thring.

 The theatre was located at 487-503 George Street, Sydney, near the Sydney Town Hall.
 It stood next door to the famed Sydney Trocadero dance hall, which was demolished in 1971.